cheatcode/joystick/README.md

 **Note**: the `-g` flag here is important as you want to install the CLI as part of your computer's _global_ NPM packages.

+> **Node Warning**: Joystick is best used with Node.js 14+ with 16+ being preferred.
+If you don't have Node.js installed, or, want to learn how to manage multiple versions on one computer: [read this tutorial](https://cheatcode.co/tutorials/how-to-install-node-js-and-manage-versions-with-nvm).

 ## Getting Started

 To get started, create a new Joystick app via the CLI: